 Doctoral Degree Requirements: Students must have completed a Master's degree before being admitted to the doctoral program.
 The Ed.D. degree requires a minimum of 72 semester hours of which a maximum of 12 are dissertation.
-Students are expected to be advanced to candidacy no later than their sixth year.
-For more specific information on departmental admissions: www.ncsu.edu/ced/ahe/admissions.htm.
+Students are expected to be advanced to candidacy no later than their sixth year and to complete all degree requirements no later than the end of the tenth year.
+For more specific information on departmental admissions: ced.ncsu.edu/ahe/admissions.htm.

-Student Financial Support: Information on financial aid at NC State may be found at www7.acs.ncsu.edu/financial\aid.
+Student Financial Support: Information on financial aid at NC State may be found at www7.acs.ncsu.edu/financial aid.